alex-wap/alex-wap.github.io/_posts/2017-02-11-more-exploring.md

 layout: post
 category : travel
-tagline: "It behooves no one to dismiss any novel idea with the statement that 'it can't be done.' - Bill Boeing" tags : [wsdot, boeing, berkeley, cal, redmond]
+tagline: "It behooves no one to dismiss any novel idea with the statement that 'it can't be done.' - Bill Boeing" tags : [wsdot, boeing, berkeley, cal, redmond, window]
 ---
 {% include JB/setup %}